zuluana/Halia/README.md

 >  We hope to make this configurable, perhaps globally, per Plugin, with an injected config function, etc.

 Halia Stacks can be built on-demand (and re-built) as needed.
 This means, if the feature set changes at runtime, we can re-build the stack and run again.

+### Other DI Solutions vs. Halia
+Other DI Solutions, like Angular and Nest.js Providers can be used to solve a lot of the same problems.
+However:

+-  Halia can be extended with a selection of "Plugins".
+You can write your own to mix and match functionality as needed.
+-  Halia is not coupled with the front-end / back-end technology.
+-  Extensibilty is a first-class concern, where every module is itself a "Plugin".

 ### Principles